Skip to content

 Follow the below steps to back up the data present in your Android device:

-1. Download the Titanium Backup from the Play Store or from the link given above.
+1. Download the Titanium Backup from the Play Store or the link given above.

 2. After the app is installed, launch the Titanium Backup app.